State of the Nation: “incredibly exciting time for the Falkland Islands and its people”

 On the contrary, we must cooperate with our partners – with our business community, emerging scientific sector, non-governmental agencies and the UK Armed Forces at Mount Pleasant whose contribution to our defense we cherish – to forge closer links which will unite and bring our entire community together.
 Through our joint efforts we will look to maximize the opportunities that exist for the benefit of all.

 Mr Speaker, Honorable Members, I look forward to the year ahead with the certainty that the Government will continue to serve the people of the Falkland Islands to the very best of its ability.
 Holding true to the values of our community and supporting its public’s privilege to ‘Desire the Right’.
+(Photo provided by FITV )

 Thank you.